fm3/ddiary/README.md

 # DDiary

 Type-1-Diabetes management tool for Firefox OS.
 Keep track of your carbs, insulin and blood glucose values.
-Import bg data from a Libre sensor to see correlation in the graph.
+Import bg data from a Libre sensor to see correlations in the graph.

 <img src="pictures/screenshots/2016-04-13_today.png" width="500">